buildtesters/buildtest/docs/contributing/github_integration.rst

 The following apps are configured with buildtest.

-- `Travis CI <https://travis-ci.com/buildtesters/buildtest>`_ - Test and deploy with confidence.
-Trusted by over 800,000 users, Travis CI is the leading hosted continuous integration system.

 - `CodeCov <https://codecov.io/gh/buildtesters/buildtest>`_ - Codecov provides highly integrated tools to group, merge, archive and compare coverage reports

 - `Coveralls <https://coveralls.io/github/buildtesters/buildtest>`_ - Coveralls is a web service to help you track your code coverage over time, and ensure that all your new code is fully covered.